CivicActions/accessibility/_posts/2021-05-07-automated-text-feedback-using-retext-to-ensure-our-text-meets-our-standards.md

 For remark/retext we create a Docker image that installs the dependencies and sets up reviewdog to execute our configuration on a pull request.
 The details are [visible in our repo](https://github.com/CivicActions/accessibility/tree/main/lint) but here are the import bits.

 The following files (truncated for brevity) configure the plugins for testing markdown and text and their individual settings.
-Her are some of our example settings:
+Here are some of our example settings:
 * Markdown bullets be denoted with an asterisk '*'.
 * Single space between sentences.
 * Straight quotes (note this down, it will be important later in the post).